 We intend to collaborate with the related LANL/UH LASCI project "Parallel Numerical Methods for the Diffusion and Maxwell Equations in Heterogeneous Media on Strongly Distorded Meshes".
 The parallelization of the mesh generators and solvers will be done in cooperation with Johnsson, Chapman and Subhlok and collaborators in the Department of Computer Sciences at UH.

-Year 4-5: Parallel algorithms and numerical results for 2D/3D diffusion type equations by mixed finite-element and volume methods on rectangular grids in strongly heterogeneous media.
+FY02: Continue efforts to study and develop parallel algorithms and numerical results for 2D/3D diffusion type equations by mixed finite-element and volume methods on rectangular grids in strongly heterogeneous media.